-Shipping and handling fees billed to customers in a sales transaction are recorded in revenue and shipping and handling costs incurred are recorded in cost of sales.
+Shipping and handling fees billed to customers in a sales transaction are recorded in revenue and shipping and handling costs incurred are recorded in general and administrative expenses.
+For the years ended December 31, 2019 and 2018, \$480,966 and \$447,546 of shipping and handling costs were included in general and administrative expenses in the accompanying statements of operations, respectively.
 The Company has elected to exclude from revenue any value add sales and other taxes which it collects concurrent with revenue-producing activities.
 These accounting policy elections are consistent with the manner in which the Company historically recorded shipping and handling fees and taxes.
 Incremental costs incurred by us in obtaining a contract with a customer are negligible, if any, and are expensed ratably in proportion to the related revenue recognized.